otrv4/otrv4/otrv4.md

 * Ignore the message.
 This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
-This can be detected as soon as the sender tries to send the next data message as it would not be possible to decrypt it.
-In this case, an OTR error message will be sent to the sender.
+This can be detected as soon as the sender tries to send the next data message, it would not be possible for receiver to decrypt it.
+In this case, an OTR error message will be sent by receiver to the sender.

 Otherwise: